renovatebot/renovate/docs/usage/configuration-options.md

 #### Suppress branch/PR creation for X days

 If you combine `minimumReleaseAge=3 days` and `internalChecksFilter="strict"` then Renovate will hold back from creating branches until 3 or more days have elapsed since the version was released.
-It's recommended that you enable `dependencyDashboard=true` so you don't lose visibility of these pending PRs.
+We recommend that you set `dependencyDashboard=true` so you can see these pending PRs.

 #### Prevent holding broken npm packages